joshuamckenty/pinet/README.md

     [ ] verify user is allowed to execute commands - for each API method!
-    [ ] when instances are terminated, IP addresses are reclaimed [ ] node/node_worker is bad name for instances node as storage is a node too
+    [ ] when instances are terminated, IP addresses are reclaimed [ ] node/node_worker is bad name for instances node as storage is a node too [ ] describe instances should be returned ordered by ami_launch_index

 Nasa Deploy
 -----------